 There may be some confusion in health care coverage as the Trump Administration works to repeal the federal Affordable Care Act (Obamacare).
 However, the anticipated repeal of Obamacare should have little or no effect on Hawaii employers.
 This is because Hawaii state law requires employers to provide comprehensive medical coverage to all employees who work 20 or more hours per week for four or more consecutive weeks.
 The state law predates the Employee Retirement Income Security Act, and there is a specific exemption in the Employee Retirement Income Security Act that allows Hawaii's law to continue to be enforced.

 Also, Hawaii enacted a law authorizing the creation of a statewide medical marijuana dispensary system (HRS Chapter 329D).
 The Hawaii Department of Health is responsible for administration of the law and posted interim administrative rules for the medical marijuana dispensary licensing program (HAR 11-850).
 The interim rules include requirements and restrictions on hiring, training, and monitoring dispensary employees.
 The interim rules will be in effect until July 1 2018, or until final rules are adopted.

 Are there any noteworthy proposals for reform in your state?

-The Hawaii Department of Labor and Industrial Relations is attempting to enforce a policy that would require employers to provide an unlimited leave of absence, with guaranteed reinstatement to their original positions, for employees found eligible for workers’ compensation benefits.
-The Hawaii Department of Labor and Industrial Relations is also actively auditing employers to determine whether they have misclassified individuals as independent contractors rather than employees.
+The Hawaii Department of Labor and Industrial Relations (DLIR) will also be more employee-oriented than the Department of Labor under a Trump Administration.
+For example, DLIR believes employers should provide employees eligible for workers’ compensation benefits with an unlimited leave of absence, with guaranteed reinstatement to their original positions.
+The DLIR also believes most workers should be classified as employees and the agency is actively auditing employers to determine whether they have misclassified individuals as independent contractors.

 What state-specific laws govern the employment relationship?